pierre-vigier/Perl6-Math-Matrix/README.md

     Example:    1 2  +   2   =  1 4
                 3 4      3      3 7

 When adding a single number to the matrix, it will be added to every cell.
-If you provide a row or column number it will be only added to that, row or column or single cell (when both provided).
+If you provide a row or column number it will be only added to that row or column.
+In case you provide both, only a single cell gets a different value in the result matrix.

     $matrix.add( $number );       # adds number from every cell
     $matrix + $number;            # works too